ChetaN7895/GigConnect-/README.md

-# Frontend for Code Freelance App
+# Frontend for Code GigConnnect

-This is the UI for code freelance app
+This is the UI for code freelance app GigConnect